SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 STIRRUP - The SS stirrup has a flange that protrudes out of the keel slot and wraps around the bottom of the shoal keel, to starboard.
 Here two SS lag bolts (5/16 x 2.25)" with a 7/16" head, fasten the flange to the bottom of the keel.
 The cutaway profile at right is looking forward through the keel.
 The stirrup has 5 mounting holes that line up with the 2 holes in the keel.
 To balance the center of lateral resistance, slide the stirrup fore or aft till a new set of holes line up, then screw the bolts in.
 Remember which 2 flange holes are used on your boat so you can restore the balance.
 The factory used holes 2 & 4, counting from the front.

 Once you remove the lag bolts, the entire assembly is free to drop out of the keel slot and the centerboard will separate from the stirrup.
 The board weighs 60 pounds so it is not that difficult to support.
 If the board or stirrup doesn't release from the keel slot, you may have to pass a sharp hacksaw blade (or use a Sawzall with a round tip blade) through whatever crud there is in the slot.
-After that, give the support plate a sharp rap (fore or aft) with a five pound sledge hammer and a length of flat bar or a flat ended punch.
+Once through, give the support plate a sharp rap (fore or aft) with a five pound sledge hammer and a length of flat bar or similar shaped punch.
 Be careful when "budging" it with a pry bar as this may crack the gel coat.
 A combination of these techniques should break the grip.
 To protect against that unexpected drop, leave about 3" of slack in the lift cable to keep the board from falling on your lap.
 Things go easier and quicker if you have an assistant inside the boat controlling the lift cable for you.

-NOTE - DO NOT assume the ballast is positioned as shown above.
+NOTE - DO NOT assume the lead ballast is positioned as shown above.
 This diagram is only my rendition of the keel.
-There is no way of knowing if the lag bolts are imbedded full depth in fibreglass or into ballast.
+There is no way of knowing if the lag bolts are imbedded full depth in fibreglass or into lead.
 Assume they go into fibreglass in which case you should NOT over tighten the lag bolts.
 Doing so will strip the thread.

 The diagram at right shows the starboard side of the stirrup, with the dark grey being the mounting flange bent towards you and the pivot pin welded to the port side of the plate, facing away from you.

-REMOVE STIRRUP in WATER - It may be possible to remove the stirrup and centerboard while the boat is floating if the 2.25" lag bolts 'bottom out' in solid material.
+REMOVE STIRRUP in WATER - It may be possible to remove the stirrup and centerboard while the boat is floating if the 2.25" lag bolts "bottom out" in solid material.
 That being the case it shouldn't spring a leak, but I can't guarantee that.
 The lag bolt drill hole was measured at 2.5" deep and was solid at the bottom on one SJ23.
 I never made this measurement on Panache so can't confirm this.
-But even then, depending on the vintage of the hull, the ballast is poured (early) or placed (later).
+But even then, depending on the vintage of the hull, the lead ballast is poured (early) or placed (later).

 There may be all kinds of reasons why you would want to remove the stirrup in the water, none of which I will list here!
 The major problem is how to hold on to the board and stirrup once they come loose.
 For this reason I suggest you do this in clear shallow water with a sandy bottom so you have a fighting chance to find the parts.
 Once removed, I suggest you immediately plug each hole with a tapered rubber plug or flat neoprene and stainless steel washer pressed against the gel coat using the original lag bolt.
 Don't cross thread the bolt.
-Either technique allows for a means to seal it underwater or slow water ingress.
+Either technique allows for a means to seal it underwater or to slow water ingress.

 Installing the stirrup underwater is NOT recommended because water is the bane of all adhesives.
 Only mussels and barnacles have solved the problem and nobody yet knows how they do it.
 Sikaflex cannot stick to a wet surface.
 A Sikkens technical rep confirmed that to me.
 Butyl rubber won't stick either.
 However Tremco Gutter Seal can stick under water as is used to seal an eavestrough.
 Just hold the tip of the caulking gun against the gel coat and squeeze the trigger to force it to stick.
 It can be applied to circle seal a bolt hole with a temporary flat plate on top or it can be injected directly into the hole for sealing by a lag bolt.
 Be careful with this stuff, it can be messy.
 It will stick to your skin and everywhere you touch it, even under water.
 Keep some rags handy under water for cleaning.
 If you can't find Tremco Gutter Seal, you could temporarily fill the void between the plate and keel with a 1/8" thick layer of closed celled neoprene (wet suit material).
 Scrub the fibreglass nappy clean with a Scotch bright pad before installing the plate.
 Each lag bolt head could be sealed with flat neoprene washer backed up with a large flat stainless steel washer.
 (Some of the neoprene should stick out past the washer).
 The neoprene washer would have to fit very snug around the shank of the 5/16" bolt in order to seal the hole.
 I suggest smearing a high quality goop over the washer and shank before you take it underwater to fasten the plate.
 This could give you a fighting chance to seal the hole.
 If the bolt is a bit loose in the fibreglass (take note of this when removing the bolt) wrap it with several turns of Teflon tape.
 This temporary fix can be made permanent after the boat is back on dry land when the fibreglass is clean and dry!
 If you try this technique please let me know if it is successful.

-CONCLUSIONS - After installing a bushing on my centerboard, it swings freely and no longer vibrates against the sides of the keel slot.
+CONCLUSIONS - After installing a bushing on Panache's centerboard, it swings freely and no longer vibrates against the sides of the keel slot.
 Since 1998, I've experienced no binding and the board is still quiet.

 1. WEAR - To minimize board wear always moor the boat with the board up, even if you are in a marina.
 My guess is that a board stored in the dark keel slot will not experience marine growth.
 That's been the case for Panache.